EvanDotPro/zf-status/README.md

 make the task of following the latest progress on Zend Framework which has not yet been merged into the main zendframework/zf2 repository.

-Ironically, I built this on ZF1.
+Ironically, I built this on Zend Framework 1.11.10.
+I did this for the sake of stability so that this code can be used in production on the Zend Framework site.

 License
 -------
 This projet is released under the terms of the [New BSD License](http://www.opensource.org/licenses/BSD-3-Clause).
 See **`LICENSE`** file for details.